niklasramo/mezr/README.md

 rect.bottom = rect.top + rect.height;
 ```

-Getting the width, height and offsets of elements, document and window consistently in modern browsers (IE9+) is not an easy job.
-Although [`elem.getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) gets you pretty far it sometimes is not enough.
-Mezr provides a simple and cohesive API that allows you to fetch the dimensions, offsets and offset parent (among other things) of any element, window and the document.

-A [good](http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/) [example](https://bugs.chromium.org/p/chromium/issues/detail?id=20574) of browser differences is the way fixed elements are treated when transforms are applied to the element's parent(s).
-According to W3C [transform rendering model](https://www.w3.org/TR/css3-2d-transforms/#transform-rendering) specification a transformed element creates a new local coordinate system, which has a possibly little surprising effect on descendant fixed-positioned elements — they are no longer fixed to the window but instead to the closest transformed ancestor element.
-However, not all browsers (any IE and older Firefox for example) respect this specification, which causes problems for developers.
-Additionally, [elem.offsetParent](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) does not consider an unpositioned (static) transformed element as an offset parent.
-As of version 0.5.0 Mezr automatically detects browsers behavior related to these issue and adjusts the internal algorithms to provide correct results for [.offsetParent()](#offsetparent-el-) and  [.place()](#place-options-) methods.

 ## Getting started

 1. Include [mezr.js](https://raw.githubusercontent.com/niklasramo/mezr/0.5.0/mezr.js) within the `body` element on your site.
 Mezr needs to access the body element, because it does some browser behaviour checking on initialization and will throw an error if `document.body` is not available.